spagosx/VIPER-Bath-Tub-Test-in-Swift/README.md

 ...

 ***TODO***
-- Decouple Interactor class from Thermometer (stop it being a Singleton 'yuk').
+- Decouple Interactor class from Thermometer (INJECT!!!).
 - Interactor does too much.
 Extract water flow to a flow controller class.
 Extract water temperatures to a Boiler model class